thainaweingartner/number-validation/README.md

 In order to run the project, clone it to your computer and make sure you have npm and ng installed.
 After that run `npm install` to install the project dependencies.
 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Acessing WebProject

-Access [Number Validation](https://number-validation-thai.netlify.app) to see the project runing with out cloning any code.

 ## Running unit tests

 Run `ng test` to execute the unit tests, developed with Jasmine, via [Karma](https://karma-runner.github.io).